tetiana-horobets/BakingApp/README.md

 ## BakingApp
  BakingApp is the project which I made from scratch for [Android Developer Nanodegree Program](https://eu.udacity.com/course/android-developer-nanodegree-by-google--nd801).
 The app takes some recipes in JSON format from the web and shows ingredients, steps, videos.
 Thei aim of the app is to learn how to:
- - Use MediaPlayer/Exoplayer to display videos
+ - use MediaPlayer/Exoplayer to display videos
- - Handle error cases in Android
+ - handle error cases in Android
- - Add a widget to your app experience
+ - add a widget to your app experience
- - Leverage a third-party library in your app
+ - leverage a third-party library in your app
- - Use Fragments to create a responsive design that works on phones and tablets
+ - use Fragments to create a responsive design that works on phones and tablets

 ###  This app features or uses the following components of android

-* This app handles Activity and Fragment lifeCycles
+* this app handles Activity and Fragment lifeCycles
-* This app maintains instanceState on configuration change (Activity and Fragment).
+* this app maintains instanceState on configuration change (Activity and Fragment)
-* Passing data between activities and fragments.
+* passing data between activities and fragments
-* Fragments and re-use of the same fragment in different activities.
+* fragments and re-use of the same fragment in different activities
-* Desiging layouts for different screen sizes(Phone and tablet) and orientation (Landscape)
+* desiging layouts for different screen sizes(Phone and tablet) and orientation (Landscape)
-* Loading data from network, Loading and caching Image form network.
+* loading data from network, Loading and caching Image form network
-* JSON data handling and serialization.
+* JSON data handling and serialization
 * Widgets
-* Streaming video using ExoPlayer.
+* streaming video using ExoPlayer
 * RecyclerViews, CardViews
-* Espresso Unit Tests.
+* Espresso Unit Tests

 ### About this app